-Back in May we hopped on a plane to LA and sat down with our old buddies in Good Charlotte, where we chatted about new album Generation RX and were treated to unprecedented access to Benji and Joel Madden’s MDDN headquarters.
+Back in 2018, we hopped on a plane to LA and sat down with our old buddies in Good Charlotte, where we chatted about latest album Generation RX and were treated to unprecedented access to Benji and Joel Madden’s MDDN headquarters.

 As a way of thanks, we figured we’d put the twins on the spot and ask them to pick their favourite Good Charlotte releases and work backwards.
 That was fun.
 It always is.
 Below, you will find what they had to say for themselves and why they decided on the order that they did.

 Benji: “This album was like getting back to bat and finding out if we could still hit the ball.”